 A 48-72 hour site survey provides a more robust data set and increases the chances of measuring transient vibration, acoustic noise, and magnetic field sources.
 VEC uses the Spicer SC-11 Auto Survey System for these longer duration surveys.
-The SC-11 does not have a monitoring capability like the Quantridge platform.
-Instead, the SC-11 conducts a series of measurements in series at a specified interval for a pre-defined period.
+The SC-11 conducts measurements in series at a specified interval for a pre-defined period.
 The Spicer SC-11 is used to identify fluctuations in the vibration, acoustic noise, or magnetic field over the survey duration.
-Mult-day site surveys are ideal for higher-end electron microscopes that conduct longer duration imaging or tools that will be installed in a dynamic environment with many transient sources.
+Multi-day site surveys are ideal for higher-end electron microscopes that conduct longer duration imaging or tools that will be installed in a dynamic environment with many transient sources.

 Many tools only have vibration requirements, or the customer is only concerned about vibration in their facility.
 In this case, VEC can conduct a vibration site survey and either compare the results to a specific tool specification or the standard Vibration Criteria or VC-Curves.